Mining in Japan: History

 The Japanese archipelago is in a subduction zone with great tectonic plate movement.
 The Philippine Sea Plate moves beneath the continental Amurian Plate and Okinawa Plate to the south.
 The oceanic Pacific Plate moves under the continental Okhotsk Plate to the north.
 These subduction plates have pulled Japan eastward and opened the Sea of Japan by back-arc spreading around 15 million years ago.
 It has uplifted the Japanese islands and created three oceanic trenches: the Kuril–Kamchatka Trench, Japan Trench and Izu–Ogasawara Trench.
 This has produced a wide variety of mineral resources, though not in large quantities on-shore.
 Most resources are in the seabed.

 During the Meiji period, mine development was promoted under the policy of the Fengoku Robe by developing coal mining, the Ashio Copper Mine (足尾銅山), and the Kamaishi Mine (釜石鉱山) with iron ore in Hokkaido and northern Kyushu.
 The production of high-value gold and silver, even in small quantities, was at the top of the world.
 An important mine was the Ashio Copper Mine which had existed since at least the 1600s.
 It was owned by the Tokugawa shogunate.
 At that time it produced about 1,500 tons annually.
 The mine was closed in 1800.
 In 1871 it became privately owned and reopened when Japan industrialized following the Meiji Restoration.
 By 1885 it produced 4,090 tons of copper (39% of Japan's copper production).
 Due to a lack of regulations it caused substantial pollution.
 In 1911, the government passed the Factory Law which was Japan's first law to address industrial pollution.
 It was closed again in 1973.

 Until the 1960s, during a period of high economic growth, active mining continued at mines in various regions.
 However, large-scale mining was difficult, with mixed quality, and costs were high.
 So foreign resources with low cost and good quality were imported.
 This resulted in closures of mines in Japan.

-Until the 1970s, all over Japan were mines, oil, natural gas (although a small amount) and coal including gold, silver, copper, iron, zinc mining was done on a large scale.
-After the period of high economic growth, in addition to resource depletion or lower grades, the mining cost rose and price competitiveness was lost.
-So many mines stopped operations.
+Until the 1970s, Japan had a large amount of mines.
+Oil, natural gas (although a small amount) and coal mining, along with gold, silver, copper, iron, and zinc mining was done on a large scale.
+After the period of high economic growth, in addition to resource depletion or decreasing quality of gathered material, the mining cost rose and price competitiveness was lost.
+As a result, many mines stopped operations.